seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 776 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 777 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 772+4=776
+//// 773+4=777

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 43 (2024, Friday, December 6th at 06:45 pm PST)
+//// File version: 44 (2024, Monday, December 9th at 09:02 pm PST)
-//// Line count (including blank lines and compiler line): 1,075
+//// Line count (including blank lines and compiler line): 1,077

 //// ----------------------------------------------------- \\\\